Rated: E · Fiction · Action/Adventure · #2204045

 “Aye sir,” Xuriya acknowledged.

-The Captain continued in the direction of the turbolift, stopping as he glanced at his second officer.
+The Captain continued in the direction of the turbolift, stopping as he glanced at his First Officer.
 “I’ll be in my quarters.
 You have the bridge.
 The moment the Assistant Weapons Officer arrives, you and Xuriya are relieved so you can prepare for the formal dinner.”

 “Aye Captain,” Beta replied, noting Foxwell appeared a bit restless as he continued into the elevator.

 “Captain’s quarters,” Foxwell spoke out loud, the turbolift moving in response to his voice command.
-Exiting the elevator, Captain Foxwell walked around a corner, the pneumatic doors to his dimly lit quarters opening in response to the microchip embedded in the Galactic Fleet Logo on his uniformed shirt.
+Exiting the elevator, he walked around a corner, the pneumatic doors to his dimly lit quarters opening in response to the microchip embedded in the Galactic Fleet Logo on his uniformed shirt.
 He walked toward his desk to check for messages on his monitor, then stopped and turned, the doors chiming as soon as they closed behind him.
 “Enter,” he quietly shouted.
 The pneumatic doors opened again.
-Foxwell did not immediately recognize the silhouette of a woman standing at the entrance.
+The unfamiliar silhouette of a woman appeared at the entrance.

 “Hello again, Captain,” she uttered softly, her hands resting against the delicate silk of her flowing evening gown.